frtunikj/sdc_finding_lane_lines/README.md

 About the project
 ---
-A brief explanation of the processing pipeline for detecting road lines, as well as suggestions for further improvements can be find [here](https://github.com/frtunikj/sdc_finding_lane_lines/blob/master/writeup.md).
+A brief explanation of the processing pipeline for detecting road lines, as well as suggestions for further improvements can be found [here](https://github.com/frtunikj/sdc_finding_lane_lines/blob/master/writeup.md).

-The file containing project code is [code](https://github.com/frtunikj/sdc_finding_lane_lines/blob/master/sdc_finding_lane_lines.ipynb).
+The Jupyter file containing the project code is [sdc_finding_lane_lines](https://github.com/frtunikj/sdc_finding_lane_lines/blob/master/sdc_finding_lane_lines.ipynb).

 Project environment installation
 ---